null--/what-the-waf/README.md

-Find a way to bypass that WAF
+Find your way through that WAF!
 -- A Burp 1.6+ Extension

 #Info